polysun/NNEAE/README.md

 # NNEAE
-The detailed data informtion and experiments of NNEaE
+The detailed data informtion and experiments of NNEAE